Last updated on March 18th, 2023 at 10:06 pm

-I make sure my closing includes a reference back to the first paragraph and my keyword phrase.
-I never want to accidentally leave my reader hanging so I summarize my story at the end.
+I ensure my closing includes a reference to the first paragraph and my keyword phrase.
+I never want to leave my reader hanging accidentally, so I summarize my story at the end.
 I sign my name because I believe it makes the story more personal.

 8. Use grammar software.

-Once I have read my story out-loud I copy and past it into a grammar-check software to see if I’ve missed anything.
+Once I have read my story out loud, I copy and paste it into a grammar-check software to see if I’ve missed anything.
 Then I re-read the post two more times to try and catch errors I may have missed.

 9. Choose and prep images.

-Once my story is ready I think about my images.
-If I haven’t taken specific images on my digital camera I turn to the Internet to find at least three images that match the theme of my story.
+Once my story is ready, I think about my images.
+If I haven’t taken specific images on my digital camera, I turn to the Internet to find at least three images that match the theme of my story.
 I am an ART.com affiliate, so I have access to all their images and posters.
-I like WikiMedia Common’s free images, as well as Pixabay.
+I like Wikimedia Common’s free images, Canva and Pixabay.
 I have also purchased images from iStock and used the image quote creation site LiveLuvCreate to create my story in images.

-Once I’ve decided on the images I make sure to prep them for the Internet.
-I like them to have a resolution around 96 DPI for site load speed.
+Once I’ve decided on the images, I prep them for the Internet.
+I like them to have a resolution of around 96 DPI for site load speed.
 I set the image widths so that all of the images match each other in width.
 My standard width is 500, but I have gone all the way up to 625 pixels wide for a meaningful story.

-I save the images with the keyword phrase mixed with an accurate description of the photo.
+I save the images with the keyword phrase and an accurate photo description.
 Uploading a photo named 125478ppl2347.jpg is useless.
-Plus searching your media files later for a certain image is a nightmare with this type of digital media image naming convention, so rename your images to your keyword name and a proper description!
+Plus, searching your media files later for a particular image is a nightmare with this type of digital media image naming convention, so rename your images to your keyword name and a proper description!

 You’ll thank me later.
 Really.

-I set the category I want the story to fall under along with two tags.
-I then decide my meta-description.
+I set the category under which I want the story to fall along with two tags.
+I then decide on my meta description.
 Meta descriptions don’t cause you to rank higher in search, but they do help you get click-throughs from search engine results to read your story.

 I make sure to use the keyword phrase and create a meta description that calls out to the person searching online.
-I keep the meta-description under 160 characters, leave out any reference to the word “I” and make sure the description includes plenty of “yous” instead.
+I keep the meta-description under 160 characters, leave out any reference to the word “I” and ensure the description includes plenty of “yous” instead.

-A call-to-action in your meta-description is great too.
+A call-to-action in your meta-description is excellent too.
 Phrases like “Read more… find out more…see what works…”

-My social description for sharing is more personal, but it also includes a call to action for Facebook/Google & Pinterest.
+My social description for sharing is more personal but includes a call to action for Facebook/Google & Pinterest.